SSWConsulting/SSW.Rules.Content/rules/forgot-password-do-you-read-their-mind/rule.md

 <!--endintro-->

-**Question**: Why do 99% of the web sites out there, ask you to - Enter you email again (they have already got it) - Then click 'Get Password' (you have already clicked the link 'Forgot Password')
+**Question**: Why do 99% of the websites out there, ask you to - Enter you email again (they have already got it) - Then click 'Get Password' (you have already clicked the link 'Forgot Password')
 **Answer**: Because they are not trying to read your mind.

 **The goal should be:**